Spencer Tracy

 Young Spencer Tracy first started performing during his years at Ripon College in Wisconsin.

-He formed an acting company "The Campus Players".
+He formed acting company "The Campus Players".

 He landed his stage debut in a play "The Truth" (1921).

-He got his Broadway debut in a science fiction play R.U.R.
+He got his Broadway debut in a science fiction play "R.U.R."
 (1922) in role as a wordless robot.

 Tracy's breakthrough performance came as Joe Wilson in drama thriller movie Fury (1936).

-He won two Academy Awards for Best Actor for his roles in movies:
+He won the Academy Award for Best Actor for his role as Manuel Fidello in drama adventure film Captains Courageous (1937).

-He was nominated for the Academy Awards for Best Actor for his roles in films:
+He was nominated for the Academy Awards for Best Actor for his role as Stanley T. Banks in comedy romance movie Father of the Bride (1950).

 He was nominated for the BAFTA Award for Best Actor for his role as Zachary Teller in dramatic movie The Mountain (1956).

-Adam's Rib (1949) romantic comedy
+Adam's Rib (1949) romantic comedy as Adam Bonner

-State of the Union (1948) drama comedy
+State of the Union (1948) drama comedy as Grant Matthews

-Woman of the Year (1942) romantic comedy drama
+Woman of the Year (1942) romantic comedy drama as Sam Craig

-Keeper of the Flame (1942) thriller drama
+Keeper of the Flame (1942) thriller drama as Steven 'Stevie' O'Malley

-Without Love (1945) romantic comedy drama
+Without Love (1945) romantic comedy drama as Pat Jamieson

-The Sea of Grass (1947) Western drama
+The Sea of Grass (1947) Western drama as Col. James B. 'Jim' Brewton

-Pat and Mike (1952) sport romance
+Pat and Mike (1952) sport romance as Mike Conovan

-Desk Set (1957) romantic comedy
+Desk Set (1957) romantic comedy as Richard Sumner

-Guess Who's Coming to Dinner (1967) comedy drama
+Guess Who's Coming to Dinner (1967) comedy drama as Matt Drayton

 Attended private all-male Jesuit, Roman Catholic school Marquette Academy in Milwaukee, Wisconsin.